 Emilia Romagna is a gastronome’s paradise, its culinary bounty celebrated with great fanfare through the autumn harvest season.
 Wine, fish, meats and cheeses–all kinds of local products have their own festivals, starting in September.
-One of the last festivals of the season celebrates the craft of cured meats: the Super Zampone festival, held in early December.
+For a quarter of a century, one of the last festivals of the season celebrates the craft of cured meats: the Super Zampone festival, held in early December.

 The zampone tradition